 If they delivered everything at the same pace, we’d all be asleep.
 Trust me.

 So making sure you have the skills for book narration before you audition is essential.

-Next month I’ll be adding to your skills and techniques, with a blog about creating the right voice that honours the author’s intention and style of the narrative.
+With subsequent blogs, I’ll be adding to your skills and techniques, to help you with creating the right voice that honours the author’s intention and style of the narrative.